dakk/caravand-fullnode/README.md

 - JSON REST api interface
 - Prune-mode for low disk footprint
 - Segregated witness
-- Letchain-as-a-library for applications who need blockchain data
+- Caravand-as-a-library for applications who need blockchain data
 - Lazy evaluation for block parsing which reduces memory footprint

 We are planning to integrate other cool features: